beorn7/histogram_experiments/README.md

 ## The basic idea

-The basic idea is to have an “infinite bucket” histogram with a regular logarithmic (or logarithmic-linear) bucketing schema and efficient handling of sparseness (i.e. empty buckets don't take any resources).
+The basic idea is to have an “infinite buckets” histogram with a regular logarithmic (or logarithmic-linear) bucketing schema and efficient handling of sparseness (i.e. empty buckets don't take any resources).
 This idea has been used in other implementations for quite some time, e.g. HDR Histogram,